ssundblom/moonstone-frontend/README.md

 #  Moonstone

+## How what wha?
+Structured the folders after the atomic system system?

 ## Usage

 1. On GitHub, click the 'use this template' button to create a new repo on your account